airiermonster/Kalkuleta/README.md

 - Responsive layout that works on all screen sizes
 - Error handling for invalid expressions

-## Screenshots

-(Screenshots will be available after running the app)

 ## Getting Started

 1. Make sure you have Flutter installed on your machine